 The demand for Mysore Coffee world wide

 Many people associate India with chai or tea but coffee has its own special place here.
-We looked out from the sprawling verandah into the Baba Budan Hills and into the blur green horizon that met our eyes .
+We looked out from the sprawling verandah into the Baba Budan Hills and into the blur green horizon that met our eyes.
 As we sipped our filter coffee, we wondered how a small cup of coffee had so much history behind it.
-Today, tourism has developed in almost all of Malenadu and its a dream to stay in a Chikmagalur cofee plantation from the British era or head to a coffee plantation in Coorg, but very few know the coffee bean story.
+Today, tourism has developed in almost all of Malenadu and there are so many places to see in Chikmagalur and its a dream to stay in a Chikmagalur coffee plantation from the British era or head to a coffee plantation in Coorg, but very few know the coffee bean story.

 See my video on filter coffee story in Bangalore

 This post was published as a part of a coffee table book on coffee.
-All photographs (except the first) are shot from our family estates near Chikmagalur and near a village called Biccodu near Belur .
-If you are interested in single origin coffee being delivered right to your doorstep, please leave a comment in this post as we sell customised coffee seeds – raw or roasted and freshly grounded powder as well.
+All photographs (except the first) are shot from our family estates near Chikmagalur and near a village called Biccodu near Belur.

-Acknowledgements for research – Information collated from books and essays on history of coffee in India, notably by historian Mr. S Muthiah.
+Acknowledgments for research – Information collated from books and essays on the history of coffee in India, notably by historian Mr. S Muthiah.